-After eight years of conflict, Syria is one of the most dangerous places to be a child
+Syria is already one of the most dangerous places to be a child.
+Now, coronavirus threatens their lives too.

 How will my donation help children?

 We are one of the few organisations able to work even in besieged areas of Syria, as well as being present for refugee families in surrounding countries, including Jordan, Lebanon, Iraq, Turkey and Egypt.

 Your support will help provide life-saving supplies, including clothes, food, clean water, medical care, education and protection to children and families who desperately need it.
 Across the region we are also providing Child-Friendly Spaces for vulnerable children which offer learning support and psychological care, as well as being a safe space to rest and play.

 But we simply don’t have enough funds to reach every child and there are still millions of children in desperate need of assistance.